treyhunner/pyohio2024/outline-idea.md

 ---

-Notes from Melanie:

-Consider changing the language of my students from people that come to me to learn Python

-Melanie thinks I should mention and screenshot my spreadsheet of suffering and mention that I'm a nerd

-Let's look at some pictures of cute animals to cleanse our pallat (sad chicken)... oh wait that wasn't the right one... here's an actually happy animal

-Change the Python oddity example because it's confusing

----

 You said something in a code review that your coworker was offended by.

 How did they experience what you said as offensive?